abdshomad/youtube-transcript-fetcher/docs/feature-list.md

 ### FL018 - User Accounts & Cloud Sync (Simulated)
 - **Status**: Implemented
 - **Date**: 17 Nov 2025
-- **Description**: The application features a simulated user login system.
-"Logging in" with a username persists download history and any transcript edits to the browser's local storage.
+- **Description**: The application features a simulated Google account login system.
+"Signing in" persists download history and any transcript edits to the browser's local storage.
 This allows users to retain their data across different sessions and simulates a multi-user cloud sync experience.